tiltowait/oregon-by-night/docs/house-rules.md

 1. **Anachronism** (-2, Social): This Flaw makes you from a certain time far back in history; 1890 or before.
 You have no knowledge of any events, science, or technology since that time.
 You have been awake from a long torpor for a week, at best, and your character build should reflect this.

 ### 5. Specializations
-You must specialize at the first dot if you take any of the following: Expression, Crafts, Performance, Academics, Law, Science, Technology, and Pilot. <u>The Specialization that you choose for these abilities are also its narrow focus and if you wish to play a different instrument, fly a different set of aircraft, or know a different area of Law, then you must purchase the Ability again with that Specialization.</u> This not only grants you “Exploding 10’s”, but also shows the narrow focus required to be competent in any of these fields.
+You must specialize at the first dot if you take any of the following: Expression, Crafts, Performance, Academics, Law, Science, Technology, and Pilot.
+The Specialization that you choose for these abilities are also its narrow focus and if you wish to play a different instrument, fly a different set of aircraft, or know a different area of Law, then you must purchase the Ability again with that Specialization.
+This not only grants you “Exploding 10’s”, but also shows the narrow focus required to be competent in any of these fields.

 Other specializations apply as usual: any Attribute or Ability may be specialized when the fourth+ dot is placed in or purchased for it.